5TFG4/autohub-usbip/docs/INSTALL-pi.md

 - Force `usbipd` into IPv4-only mode via a systemd drop-in.
 - Prompt for `WIN_HOST`, `WIN_PORT`, `WIN_PATH`, `CURL_TIMEOUT`, and write both `config/autohub.env` and `/etc/autohub-usbip.conf`.
 - Ask for the IPv4/CIDR allow-list and write `config/clients.allow`.
+- Ensure `bin/usbip-allow-sync` and `bin/autobind.sh` are executable before they are invoked (covers filesystems that drop exec bits).
 - Install all udev/systemd assets from this folder and run the initial `usbip-allow-sync`.

 You can re-run the script anytime to update config or re-install the units; it keeps the repo-owned files under your regular user while writing `/etc` files as root.
 Continue with the sections below if you prefer to perform each step manually or need to audit what the script is doing.